 Although technically not weights, resistance bands and your own body weight can also be used to develop muscles.
 Indeed, weight training programs often incorporate resistance band and bodyweight exercises.
 Resistance bands are also often used to add extra resistance to free-weight and bodyweight exercises.

 You should be able to find everything you need to effectively train in a gym.
-If you’re going to train safely and effectively at home, you will need at least a set of dumbbells, an adjustable bench, a pull-up bar, a barbell, and a power rack (aka power cage).
-Resistance bands and ankle straps are also quite important, especially for the ladies.
+If you’re going to train safely and effectively at home, you will need at least a set of dumbbells, an adjustable bench, a pull-up bar, a barbell, and a power rack (aka power cage) for safety.
+Clip resistance bands and ankle straps are also quite important, especially for the ladies.

 How long does it take to see results?

 Results take time, patience, and dedication, but are worth the effort.
 As long as you follow an effective training program that also ensures adequate rest and recovery, you should start to see evidence of an increase in strength within just days of training, and evidence of an increase in the size of your muscles (or curves) after six to eight weeks.
-I provide approximate figures of how much muscle the average man or woman can expect to develop per year in How quickly can you gain muscle?
+Men can add up to 25 pounds of muscle mass in the first year of proper training and nutrition, whereas women can add approximately half as much.

 Does weight training make women look bulky, like a man?

 Certainly not!
 This is a common myth.
 For a woman to become bulky, she would have to train like crazy for several years and take steroids!
 Because of this myth, many ladies go to the gym and basically waste their time throwing around light weights.
 They never achieve their goal of developing jaw-dropping curves because doing so requires heavy lifting.